-Lake Eyre Basin streams and watercourses
+Lake Eyre Basin rivers and floodplains

 The Lake Eyre Basin is of high ecological and cultural significance nationally and globally.
 It is the largest internal drainage system in Australia and one of the biggest in the world.
-The Lake Eyre Basin also has one of the most variable flow regimes in the world, and contains one of the last remaining largely free-flowing arid river systems on the planet.
+The Lake Eyre Basin also has one of the most variable flow regimes in the world and contains one of the last remaining largely free-flowing arid river systems on the planet.

-The basins of Kati Thanda-Lake Eyre are unique in that they include large, arid to semi-arid landscapes whose flora and fauna are adapted to a highly variable climate – featuring long dry periods to major flooding.
-Known for the cycles of 'boom and bust', the basins of the Cooper, Diamantina and Georgina support abundant ecosystems and an important grazing and pastoralism industry.
+The basins of Kati Thanda-Lake Eyre system are unique in that they include large, arid to semi-arid landscapes whose flora and fauna are adapted to a highly variable climate – featuring long dry periods to major flooding.
+Known for the cycles of 'boom and bust', the basins of the Cooper, Diamantina and Georgina support abundant ecosystems and an important grazing and pastoral industry.

 Some of the key environmental values of the Lake Eyre Basin are:

 - It has some of the last largely free flowing rivers in Australia.

 - It is one of the world’s biggest internal draining systems, meaning the streams do not reach the sea.

 - It is comprised of connected watercourses and springs, highly fertile floodplains and groundwater dependent ecosystems (GDEs).
 These river systems, in turn, are the life blood of Kati Thanda-Lake Eyre system.